 After a time, they began to add pile to this basic flat weave and the first pile rugs came into existence.
 The first rugs of this type were very supple and would be folded and thrown over the backs of their horses as they traveled during the day and used for sleeping mats and blankets during the night.

-While Turkish carpets are very expensive in today’s market, that is often the price that you pay for such incredible quality and durability.
+While Turkish rugs are very expensive in today’s market, that is often the price that you pay for such incredible quality and durability.
 A good, hand woven carpet will often last a lifetime and beyond.
 In fact, the world’s oldest surviving carpet is of Turkish design and was found in a tomb in Siberia.
 The carpet dates back to the 5th century B.C. and while this is an extreme example, it shows how long they can last if the conditions are right.

 Keeping a carpet clean is essential to prolonging its life and whether you have an expensive, hand woven rug or a more modern carpet made by machines, it is best to let the professionals handle the carpet cleaning.
 Nottingham area residents can rely on Brenton Carpet Care to get the job done thoroughly and efficiently and also offer upholstery cleaning.
 Nottingham’s carpet care experts can keep your carpet and upholstery looking great and prevent the wear and tear that leads to replacement.